-As we all know, Excel Concatenate function can be used to combine multiple strings in one single cell.
-However, some situations arise where you might be in need to do exactly the opposite of concatenating i.e. split the combined text into different columns.
+As we all know, the Excel Concatenate function can be used to combine multiple strings in one single cell.
+However, some situations arise where you might be in need to do exactly the opposite of concatenating, i.e. split the combined text into different columns.
 In such situations, what we can do?
 We have solutions for such cases.
 We can use Excel’s Text to column feature, Excel’s Flash Fill option.
 We can also use some custom formulae to split the concatenated text.
 Let’s see the methods one by one.

 How to Use Opposite of Concatenate in Excel?